digitaltrails/vdu_controls/README.md

 ---------------

 * 2.3.0
-  * Show light-level icon on tray if no preset active (when lux options are enabled).
+  * When lux options are enabled, show the icon for current light-level in the tray (only if no preset is active).
   * Renamed two light-light levels more appropriately (subdued, twilight).
-  * Slider responsiveness improved by fixing the interruptable-sleep (doze) implementation.
+  * Fixed the doze function, this improves the responsiveness of all slider controls.
-  * The Settings-Dialog has been reorganised to make it scrollable.
+  * The Settings-Dialog has been reorganized to make it scrollable.
-  * Added a ddcutil-emulator option which may define an interface for laptop-panels or other non-DDC capable displays.
-Currently, no working emulators are implemented or packaged, but a sample-scripts/laptop-ddcutil-emulator.bash is included as a starter kit.
+  * Support a user-defined ddcutil-emulator executable for controlling laptop-panels or other non-DDC-capable displays.
+A sample template emulator written in bash is included as a DIY starter kit.
   * Fix an infinite loop if menu->quit is used when the "Failed to obtain capabilities" dialog is showing.

 * 2.2.0